verida/documentation/docs/single-sign-on-sdk/the-sso-authentication-server.md

 ---
-title: The SSO Authentication Server
+title: The Verida Connect Authentication Server
 description: Verida Developer Documentation
 keywords: [Verida, Web3, Developers]
 ---

 ## What is the authentication server?

-The [vault auth server](https://github.com/verida/vault-auth-server/) is a web socket server that bridges connections between a mobile device and a web page to enable secure, single sign on using private blockchain keys stored on the mobile device.
+The [vault auth server](https://github.com/verida/vault-auth-server/) is a web socket server that bridges connections between a mobile device and a web page to enable secure, verida connect using private blockchain keys stored on the mobile device.

 ### Usage